Rentaku/ML_Price_Prediction/README.md

 ![image](https://github.com/Rentaku/ML_Price_Prediction/assets/132776192/ba146538-7ceb-4ef7-94e6-0d6d6f4b2790)

-4. Define compile, arsitektur model menggunakan optimizers adam, dengan 'mean_absolute_error' sebagai loss function, dan menggunakan metric RSquared untuk mengukur seberapa baik kualitas model terhadap data.
+4. Define compile, model architecture using optimizers adam, with 'mean_absolute_error' as a loss function, and using the RSquared metric to measure how good the quality of the model is to the data.
-5. Model akan dijalankan sebanyak 100x iterasi untuk berusaha mencapai performa terbaik yang bisa diperoleh dari arsitektur yang dibuat.
+5. The model will be run for 100x iterations to try to achieve the best performance that can be obtained from the architecture created.

 ### Evaluation
 1. Plot the loss of the model in the epoch.
 The plot is for the loss of both the train set and the test set.
 After plotting, check the graph.
 Does the loss continue to decrease or unstable and if it continues to decrese, the the model is good-fit.